Overview of Amadablam Climbing

 Day 03: Rest day and legal formalities

-This might be a rest day of Amadablam climbing for you as all the trekking permits and the official formalities would be finalized this day.
-You will have time to explore the local area, have dinner and perhaps take a leisurely stroll through the popular streets.
+Today might be a rest day of Amadablam climbing for you.
+We will finalize all the trekking permits and the official formalities this day.
+You will have time to explore the local area and have dinner.
+You can perhaps stroll through the famous streets.

 04